The European market potential for (Industrial) Internet of Things

 1. Product description

-Typically, IoT can be divided into 2 main categories: consumer IoT and Industrial IoT.
-Consumer IoT, often referred to simply as IoT, refers to devices for personal use.
-The latter, Industrial IoT (IIoT), refers to non-consumer devices used by organisations, such as companies, governments and utilities, to enhance operations.
+Industrial IoT (IIoT), refers to non-consumer devices used by organisations, companies, governments and utilities, to enhance operations.
 The purpose of IIoT is to increase productivity, efficiency and safety, while decreasing waste throughout operations.
 Examples of IIoT devices include manufacturing equipment, robots and 3D printers.

 When IoT devices are connected with other devices and able to operate interactively and autonomously without human intervention, they are considered ‘smart’.
-Smart environments and devices are able to learn, operate autonomously and offer expert advice.
+Smart environments and devices can learn, operate autonomously, and offer expert advice.
 They are typical examples of how big data, artificial intelligence and IoT are integrated.

-IoT is closely associated with big data, machine learning, 5G (the next generation of mobile data infrastructure) and artificial intelligence.
-Higher bandwidths associated with 5G will allow more devices to connect to the Internet.
+IoT is closely associated with big data, Machine Learning (ML), 5G (the next generation of mobile data infrastructure) and artificial intelligence (AI).
+Higher bandwidths associated with 5G will allow more devices to connect to the internet.
 This in turn means that there will be greater data generation and processing capacity allowing companies to benefit even more from big data.
-As the availability of data will continue to increase, this will further increase the demand for machine learning and artificial intelligence.
+As the availability of data continues to increase, this will further increase the demand for ML and AI.